zzmoni/Arrange-Puzzle/README.md

 # Arrange-Puzzle

-Shuffle the numbers into the right order (3x3 and 4x4).
+Arrange the numbers into the right order (3x3 and 4x4).

 This game was created using HTML, CSS and JavaScript.